Self-Assessment

 Many offer fixed-fee self-assessment services with guaranteed accuracy.
 They can identify deductions you might have missed.

 Professional services include tax planning advice for future years.
 This helps optimise your overall tax position legally.
+Accountants in 2026 are increasingly using AI-driven review systems to ensure accuracy and compliance before submission.

 When to seek professional help